Alcamo: Longuro and Longarico

-From the quotations by Lycophron we know that in old times there was an inhabited centre called "Longuro" on Mount Bonifato.
-According to an old story, this settlement was founded by a Greek colony which had escaped from the destruction of the town of Troy.
+Lycophron describes an inhabited centre called "Longuro" on Mount Bonifato.
+Supposedly, this settlement was founded by Greeks who had escaped from the destruction of the town of Troy.

-During the Roman period the inhabitants of Longuro moved to the foot of the mountain so they could practice agriculture in the surrounding lands.
-The town was called Longaricum; this name appears in the Itinerario di Antonino Pio (= Itinerary of Antoninus Pius, in the 3rd century AD) and would coincide with the Latin name of Longuro.
+During the Roman period, the inhabitants of Longuro moved to Longaricum at the foot of the mountain to farm the surrounding area.
+The settlement's name appears in the Itinerary of Antoninus Pius (Itinerario di Antonino Pio) from in the 3rd century AD and coincides with the Latin name of Longuro.

-According to a supposition the two hillocks appearing on the gonfalon of Alcamo would represent both the towns of Longaricum and Longuro.
+It is possible that the two hillocks appearing on the gonfalon of Alcamo represent the two towns of Longaricum and Longuro.

 Origins

-The first document mentioning Alcamo is dating back to 1154, in a paper written by the Berber geographer Idrisi who was given this task by Roger II of Sicily in order to get a collection of geographic maps.
-From a distance longer than a mile, the writer describes the position of Alcamo viewed from the Castle of Calatubo (visible even today from the town territory) and defines it as a hamlet or a group of houses with rich soil and a flourishing market.
+The first document mentioning Alcamo dates from 1154, in a paper written by the Berber geographer Idrisi, who was given this task by Roger II of Sicily in order to get a collection of geographic maps.
+From over a mile away, the writer describes the position of Alcamo viewed from the Castle of Calatubo (visible today from the town) and defines it as a hamlet or a group of houses with rich soil and a flourishing market.